camera-filming-virtual-event

 3. Coach your speakers

 The way that your speakers engage with your audience from a stage versus a screen is very different.
-By now, many speakers will have enough experience delivering keynotes remotely that they’ll have adapted their style of delivery, but it’s still worth making time to talk with your lineup about the way they approach their presentations.
+By now, many speakers will have enough experience delivering keynotes remotely that they’ll have adapted their style of delivery, but it’s still worth making time to talk with your line-up about the way they approach their presentations.

 Without the visual cues of an audience responding in real time to their session, it can be hard for speakers to adjust their tone, pace, and delivery.
 Even something as simple as not being able to hear laughter in response to jokes they crack can be enough to unsettle an unprepared speaker.
 All this will have a knock-on effect on the audience’s enjoyment.